 1.4 Accounting for investment income

-Investment income includes dividends, interest from investments and deposits and rents.
+Investment income includes dividends and interest from financial investments, as well as deposits and rents.
 Dividends are included on an ex-dividend basis.
 All other investment income is included on an accruals basis.

 1.5 Accounting for financial investments